rust-stuco/lectures/week3/slides.md

 * Each of these structs has a separate type
     * We couldn't easily define a function to take in all of these types
-* Enums seem to have a lot in common with structs...

 ---